-The Listing Rules require us to review the Directors' statement in relation to going concern, longer-term viability and that part of the Corporate Governance Statement relating to the Company's compliance with the provisions of the UK Corporate Governance Statement specified for our review.
+The Listing Rules require us to review the directors' statement in relation to going concern, longer-term viability and that part of the Corporate Governance Statement relating to the company's compliance with the provisions of the UK Corporate Governance Code specified for our review.

-Based on the work undertaken as part of our audit, we have concluded that each of the following elements of the Corporate Governance Statement is materially consistent with the financial statements or our knowledge obtained during the audit.
+Based on the work undertaken as part of our audit, we have concluded that each of the following elements of the Corporate Governance Statement is materially consistent with the financial statements, or our knowledge obtained during the audit.

-Going concern and longer- term viability The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified; and The Directors' explanation as to its assessment of the entity's prospects, the period this assessment covers and why the period is appropriate.
-Other Code provisions Directors' statement on fair, balanced and understandable; Board's confirmation that it has carried out a robust assessment of the emerging and principal risks; The section of the annual report that describes the review of effectiveness of risk management and internal control systems; and The section describing the work of the audit committee.
+Going concern and longer- term viability The directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified; and The directors' explanation as to their assessment of the company's prospects, the period this assessment covers and why the period is appropriate.
+Other Code provisions The directors' statement on fair, balanced and understandable; The board's confirmation that it has carried out a robust assessment of the emerging and principal risks; The section of the annual report that describes the review of effectiveness of risk management and internal control systems; and The section describing the work of the audit committee.